- Course Code

 - Operations consultant for a tour operator

-- Reservation sales agent for a tour operator
+- Reservations sales agent

 - Sales consultant